mayaalonim-wq/PROJECT-HOMEPAGE/README.md

 ---

-## פירוט מבנה הדף
+## Page Structure Overview
-- *Header* – כולל תפריט ניווט עליון ולוגו האתר
+- *Header* – Includes the top navigation menu and the site logo
-- *Hero Section* – אזור פתיחה עם טקסט הסבר ותמונה מרכזית
+- *Hero Section* – Introductory section with descriptive text and a central image
-- *המלצה יומית* – הצגת פעולות יומיות לשגרה בריאה
+- *Daily Recommendation* – Displays daily actions for maintaining a healthy routine
-- *כרטיסי תוכן* – הצגת אפשרויות עיקריות: אימונים, תזונה, שתייה והערות
+- *Content Cards* – Presents the main features: workouts, nutrition, hydration, and notes
-- *Footer* – מידע כללי וניווט משני
+- *Footer* – General information and secondary navigation

 ---

-## רספונסיביות
+## Responsiveness
-הדף מותאם לגדלי מסך שונים:
+The page is responsive and adapted to different screen sizes:
-- מחשב
+- Desktop
-- טאבלט
+- Tablet
-- מובייל
+- Mobile

-ההתאמה בוצעה באמצעות Media Queries ו־Flexbox.
+Responsiveness was implemented using Media Queries and Flexbox.